 Linux Kernel Crash Dump (LKCD) creates files in /var/dump.
-The /var file will grow as Performance Co-Pilot (PCP) and Comprehensive System Accounting (CSA) log to their own directories in /var.
+The /var directory size will grow as Performance Co-Pilot (PCP) and Comprehensive System Accounting (CSA) log to their own directories in /var.
 These files do not usually exceed 100 MB.
-For default LKCD configuration details, see the lkcd\config (1) man page.
+For default LKCD configuration details, see the lkcd_config (1) man page.